 Burge Hall houses residents on single-gender floors.
-Burge also hosts Burge Market Place (dining hall), Clinton Street Market (convenience store), and lounge/study spaces.
-Catlett
+Burge also hosts Burge Market Place, Clinton Street Market, and lounge/study spaces.

-Catlett Hall is the Iowa's newest residence hall.
+Catlett Hall is Iowa's newest residence hall.
 Rooms in Catlett offer an exceptional view of the Iowa River and the University of Iowa campus.
-Catlett Hall hosts Catlett Market Place, Fire Up Late Night Grill, a fitness center, and lounge/study spaces.
-Currier

-Overlooking the Iowa River, Hillcrest Hall has unique, character-filled rooms.
-Hillcrest is adjacent to the health sciences campus, the athletic and sports complex, and the downtown/East Campus.
 Hillcrest hosts the Hillcrest Market Place, Grand Avenue Market (convenience store), a fitness center, and lounge/study spaces.
-Mayflower

 Petersen Residence Hall is a 10-floor facility.
-Petersen hosts Black’s Gold Grill restaurant, a neighborhood learning commons, and many lounge/study spaces, as well as exceptional views of the campus and Iowa City.
-Rienow
+Petersen hosts Black’s Gold Grill restaurant, a neighborhood learning commons, and many lounge/study spaces.

-Rienow Hall houses residents on single-gender floors, and adjacent to the UI Hospitals and Clinics, the athletics and sports complex, and the health sciences campus.
 Rienow Hall hosts lounge/study spaces and is located less than a block from the Field House, which offers basketball and racquetball courts, an indoor jogging track, and facilities for exercise classes.